Bad Hair (2020 film): Release

-It had its world premiere at the Sundance Film Festival on January 23, 2020.
-Shortly after, Hulu acquired distribution rights to the film.
+It had its world premiere at the 2020 Sundance Film Festival on January 23, 2020.
+Shortly after, Hulu acquired distribution rights to the film for over $8 million, beating out studios including Lionsgate and Netflix.
 It was released in a limited release on October 16, 2020, by Neon, followed by digital streaming on October 23, 2020.

+Soundtrack

+The score was composed and arranged by Kris Bowers.
+The original soundtrack featured a 27-track project that was inspired by the new jack swing.
+Three songs were co-written with Justin Simien and Kelly Rowland, who also performed the tracks.